-Everyone will be required to observe ESL teaching in different community contexts for 555 and 693a, and possibly for other courses.
-We also run volunteer ESL courses at local elementary school and the state prison, and you are welcome to participate.
-We also encourage students who are able to volunteer at local community ESL centers.
+Everyone may be required to observe ESL teaching in different community contexts for 555 and 693a, and possibly for other courses.
+We also encourage students who are able to volunteer at local community ESL centers and schools; however, these programs may be on hold because of Covid-19.
+We have created a partnership with Literacy Connects that allows you to receive internship credit